kwhat/jnativehook/readme.txt

 GUI Demo Application:
     The graphical example application was created to provided a real-time demonstration of raw output for keyboard, button and mouse motion events.
-    To run the application simply exceute the jar file provided.
+    To run the application simply execute the jar file provided.

 *** Software and Hardware Requirements ***
 	Java 1.5 or 1.6